On average, your neighbors pay $113 a month.See Your Rates

 Even though it’s the 22nd state, finding homeowners insurance in Alabama can be a first rate challenge.
 The home of the Crimson Tide is known for a number of things, including the Talladega Superspeedway, and being the birthplace of Nat King Cole, Hank Williams and Lionel Richie.
 From scorching summers, to hurricanes, to tornadoes, the insurance risks here in the Heart of Dixie are numerous.

 Alabama has some of the highest average homeowners insurance rates of any state in the US.
-In 2014, the Insurance Information Institute reported that the average premium in the state of Alabama was $1,340.
-That is quite higher than the national average of $1,132.
-Only seven states have higher average homeowners rates than Alabama.
+The average premium in the state of Alabama was $1,358.
+That's much higher than the national average of $1,173.
+Only eleven states have higher average homeowners rates than Alabama.

 Choosing a company to insure your home should be easier.
 Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
 The key to finding the cheapest rates is to compare home insurance quotes in Alabama from multiple companies.